14 Apr 2025

 Expert networks started out in the early 2000’s with serving the hedge fund community.
 The services were soon in demand also in the wider financial industry, reaching private equity firms, asset managers, banks and consultants.
 We estimated that about 4,500 firms use expert networks in early 2022.
 The market is driven by a few fundamental trends:

-Firms that predominantly serve consulting and PE firms (e.g. AlphaSights, Dialectica, Inex One and partners) are among the fastest-growing in the industry, compared to firms with a larger asset management business (e.g. GLG, Ridgetop and Coleman).
-That said, these same firms seem to have taken the biggest hit as consulting spend dropped off in 2022.
+Firms that predominantly serve consulting and PE firms (e.g. AlphaSights, Dialectica, Inex One and partners) are among the fastest-growing in the industry, compared to firms with a larger asset management business.

-We split the market in four broad segments: consulting, asset management (including hedge funds, long only funds, SWFs, IMs and family offices), private equity, and corporates.
-In 2023, we estimated consulting to be the largest segment at 45%.
+We split the market in four broad segments: consulting (incl. market research), asset management (including hedge funds, long only funds, SWFs, IMs and family offices), private equity, and corporates.
+In 2024, we estimated consulting to be the largest segment at 46%.
 For further detail, you may purchase the 2024 market sizing dataset here.

 What is next for expert networks?

 The expert network industry is continuously evolving.
-Since we discussed industry consolidation v. fragmentation in 2018, the fragmentation case has had the upper hand.
+Since we began discussing industry consolidation v. fragmentation, the fragmentation case has had the upper hand.
 Fears that the industry reaches maturity come and go as the industry swings from frantic growth to temporary (?) slowdowns.

 The industry has kept growing through multiple economic cycles and crises.
 However, competitive pressure is evidently mounting for older networks: